-We have calibrated the interest rate model to the market at the end of March 2017.
+We have calibrated the interest rate model to the market at the end of March 2018.
 We have estimated parameters for the interest rate model from the yield curve and the implied volatilities of interest swaptions with different terms.
 In calculating the time value of options and guarantees, we have used the Hull-White model.
-These scenarios used were developed by Milliman for variable business and by TMNL for the other business.
-(Note 1)
+These scenarios used were developed by TMNL.